grondag/Pyroclasm/README.md

 # Introduction

-**Big Active Volcano** is a Minecraft Mod is what you'd expect: big, dynamic volcanos that erupt and grow in your Minecraft world.
+**Pyroclasm is a Minecraft Mod about big, dynamic volcanos that erupt and grow in your Minecraft world.
+They also might kill you and/or destroy your base.
+Fun!

 # Mod Packs and Support